 Just about everyone in the gym wants shapely and muscular shoulders.
 They help give your upper body that much desired V-taper, and they’re functional for sports.
 Unfortunately, shoulder injuries are the most common types of injuries in the gym.
 In this post I’ll go over how to develop your shoulders while avoiding those nasty injuries.
-Some of my points not well known, so be prepared to learn something new!
+Some of my points are not well known, so be prepared to learn something new!

 - Strengthen your external rotators.
 This is the #1 key to balanced and healthy shoulders.
 Most people in the gym work hard to develop their pecs and lats, which are strong internal rotators of the shoulder, while neglecting their rotator cuff muscles which are the external rotators.
 As a result, the body can’t properly stabilize the shoulder joint during pressing exercises, and over time chronic shoulder problems develop.
 The solution is to warm up and activate your rotator cuff before any upper body training.
 You can find many good rotator cuff exercises on YouTube, but two of my favorites are face pulls with bands and standing external rotations (elbows positioned at your sides) with bands.
 Pick one and do 2-3 sets of 15-20 reps without approaching failure.
 The goal is to stimulate the external rotators and get blood into the area, not to annihilate the muscles.